 Self-advocacy

-Self-Advocacy is speaking up for yourself.
+Self-advocacy is speaking up for yourself.
 People with a learning disability and/or autism often find this easier as part of a supportive group.
 People’s voices can be stronger when they are together.

 Our self-advocacy groups and events are about people with learning disabilities uniting to support each other to have a stronger voice.
 We organise groups, events and forums where people with learning disabilities choose the topics.
 Everybody has a chance to speak and people with learning disabilities can say what they want.
 If people want change then Lewisham Speaking Up will work on their behalf.
 We work with self-advocates, to try and get what they want.